 Introduction to The Woodlands, Texas

 The Woodlands, Texas is 28 miles N of Houston, Texas.
-It is located in Montgomery county and has a population of 55,649.
+It is located in Montgomery county.

 The Woodlands History